Troubled Asset Relief Program: TARP fraud

+Special Inspector General for the Troubled Asset Relief Program

+The special inspector ceneral for the Troubled Asset Relief Program (SIGTARP) was established by Congress in 2008 to oversee the implementation of the Troubled Asset Relief Program (TARP), which was created to stabilize the U.S. economy during the financial crisis.
+TARP involved the U.S. government providing financial assistance to banks, automakers, and other institutions at risk of failure.
+SIGTARP’s primary role is to ensure that TARP funds are used properly and to investigate potential fraud, waste, and abuse.
+It works independently from the U.S. Department of Treasury, which administers TARP, and is tasked with maintaining transparency and accountability in the program’s operations.

+SIGTARP conducts audits, investigations, and legal actions to detect and deter misconduct related to TARP funds.
+It reports its findings regularly to Congress, the president, and the public, providing oversight on the effectiveness and integrity of the program.
+Through its efforts, SIGTARP helps protect taxpayers by holding individuals and organizations accountable for improper use of government funds.
+Additionally, it plays a key role in ensuring that TARP's goals of stabilizing the financial system and stimulating economic recovery are achieved without compromising public trust.

 Similar historical federal banking programs

 The nearest parallel action the federal government has taken was in investments made by the Reconstruction Finance Corporation (RFC) in the 1930s.
-The RFC, an agency chartered during the Herbert Hoover administration in 1932, made loans to distressed banks and bought stock in 6,000 banks, totalling $1.3 billion.
+The RFC, an agency chartered during the Herbert Hoover administration in 1932, made loans to distressed banks and bought stock in 6,000 banks, totaling $1.3 billion.
 The New York Times, citing finance experts on October 13, 2008, noted that, "A similar effort these days, in proportion to today's economy, would be about $200 billion."
 When the economy had stabilized, the government sold its bank stock to private investors or the banks, and is estimated to have received approximately the same amount previously invested.

 In 1984, the government took an 80 percent stake in the nation's then seventh-largest bank Continental Illinois Bank and Trust.
 Continental Illinois made loans to oil drillers and service companies in Oklahoma and Texas.
 The government was estimated to have lost $1 billion because of Continental Illinois, which ultimately became part of Bank of America.

-The $24 billion for the estimated subsidy cost of TARP was less than the government's cost for the savings and loan crisis of the late 1980s, although the subsidy cost does not include the cost of other "bailout" programs (such as the Federal Reserve's Maiden Lane Transactions and the Federal takeover of Fannie Mae and Freddie Mac).
+The $24 billion for the estimated subsidy cost of TARP was less than the government's cost for the savings and loan crisis of the late 1980s, although the subsidy cost does not include the cost of other "bailout" programs (such as the Federal Reserve's Maiden Lane Transactions and the federal takeover of Fannie Mae and Freddie Mac).
 The cost of the S&L crisis amounted to 3.2 percent of GDP during the Reagan/Bush era, while the GDP percentage of the TARP cost was estimated at less than 1 percent.